info@trapca.org / admissions@trapca.org +255 737 063 640

 • Growing private extensions of export credit and risk-sharing with ECAs

-• ECAs under OECD arrangement
+• ECAs under the OECD arrangement

 • Policy Considerations of ECAs

-• Key success factor for ECAs
+• The key success factor for ECAs.

 APPLY NOW